 WP3: Greenhouse - Icehouse fluctuations in the Arctic Ocean and their role in the global climate system - integrating marine and terrestrial geological records

-Work package leaders: Astrid Lyså (NGU) and Matthias Forwick (UiT)
+Work package leaders: Astrid Lyså (NGU), Matthias Forwick (UiT)

 Contributions from: Jochen Knies (NGU), Katrine Husum (NPI), Tom Arne Rydningen (UiT), Lena Håkansson (UNIS), Jan Sverre Laberg (UiT), Nele Meckler (UiB), Bjørg Risebrobakken (UniResearch), Riko Noormets (UNIS)